 3) Intro to Powder Bed Fusion (DMLS, SLS, SLM, LMF, DMP, EBM)

 ExOne was the original metal binder jetting company, but there is a flurry of activity to release new machines using the technology since the patents have expired in the last few years.
-Höganäs AB under the Hoeganaes brand has recently released a binder jetting machine Digital Metal, HP has announced a move to metal that is very likely use binder jetting given their inkjet core competency, and Desktop Metal’s production system due out in 2019 will use binder jetting.
+Höganäs AB under the Hoeganaes brand has recently released a binder jetting machine Digital Metal, HP has announced a move to metal that is very likely to use binder jetting given their inkjet core competency, and Desktop Metal’s production system due out in 2019 will use binder jetting.

 Advantages of Binder Jetting in Additive Manufacturing

 Binder jetting introduced a faster and novel way to create metal parts in an additive process as compared to existing technologies such as laser sintering.
 PBF processes were among the first additive technologies but the high costs and slow build times prompted the need for a higher volume technology that could be cost competitive.
 The binder jetting machines represented a cost reduction when compared to PBF machine costs, and the throughput proved to be higher as well.
 The inkjet print heads offer a high level of precision and parts can be created with minute details.
 The build volume with binder jetting is moderate and comparable to other technologies.

 - Fast process